For a little extra flavor, peel the onion and carrot and trim the celery before starting the stock and add them to the stock.

 Add split peas and thyme, bring to a boil, reduce heat and simmer 45 minutes.

-While the split peas simmer, heat oil in a large skillet and saute onions, carrots, and celery until liquid evaporates and vegetables begin to brown on the edges, five to six minutes.
-Reduce heat and add sugar, garlic, and butter, and cook slowly, stirring now and then till vegetables reach a deep caramelized color, about 30 to 35 minutes.
+While the split peas simmer, caramelize the onion, carrot and celery.
+Heat oil in a medium sized skillet over medium heat and add the vegetables.
+Stir until all are coated in oil and warm, then add 1/4 cup of water.
+Place lid on skillet and steam vegetables, checking now and then, until liquid evaporates and vegetables begin to brown on the edges, five to six minutes.
+Unlid, reduce heat and add the butter, garlic and sugar.
+Cook slowly, stirring now and then till vegetables reach a deep caramelized color, about 25 to3 20 minutes longer.

 After the peas have cooked for about 45 minutes, add in the cooked vegetables, the potatoes, and the shredded ham meat.
-Simmer till consistency of heavy cream, about 20 more minutes.
-Season with pepper.
+Reserve a bit of the ham for garnish if desired.
+Simmer till potatoes are tender and soup is consistency of heavy cream, about 20 more minutes; add a little water or stock if you dave it if too thick.
+Season with salt & pepper to taste.

-Drizzle with balsamic vinegar and minced red onion, if desired.
+Drizzle with balsamic vinegar and add minced red onion, reserved ham, if desired.